HERE IS HOW WE PLAY OUR PART IN SUSTAINABLE LIVING

 We do not use palm oil which is responsible for major deforestation.

-Travel light and sustainably thanks to our Lush Partnership:
+Travel light and sustainably thanks to our Plastic Free Partnerships:

 In line with our sustainable policy and anti-plastic campaign we are trying to introduce our volunteers to a plastic free toiletry pack.
 We have created a partnership with Lush and built a custom plastic free starter pack for our volunteers to use during their time here and to bring back home.